Strawberry Cheesecake Cups

 Instructions

-• In a mixing bowl, beat the cold heavy cream with the powdered sugar and vanilla extract until it thickens slightly (about 1 minute).
+• Step 3: Prepare the cream filling – In a mixing bowl, beat the cold heavy cream with the powdered sugar and vanilla extract for about one minute until slightly thickened.
+Add the cream cheese and continue beating until smooth and fully combined.
+The filling should be creamy and soft, not stiff.

 Notes

-• Storage: Store in an airtight container in the refrigerator for up to 3 days.
+Keep the cups covered in an airtight container and refrigerated for up to 3 days.
 The flavors will intensify over time.

-• Gluten-free version: Substitute traditional cookies for gluten-free cookies, such as almond cookies, rice crackers, or a mix of almond flour and shredded coconut.
+Want a gluten-free option?
+Substitute traditional cookies for gluten-free cookies, such as almond cookies, rice crackers, or a mix of almond flour and shredded coconut.
+You can also use gluten-free granola or grind nuts.
+Use what you have at home and have fun with it!

 Servings: 4 cups